SeisComP/seiscomp/doc/base/introduction.rst

 * Automatic processing
 * Utilities

-and many more :ref:`extensions <sec_index_extensions>`.
+and many more :ref:`extensions <sec_index_extensions>` like descriptions of the :term:`RecordStream`, magnitude types, locators, GUI customizations, waveform filters or plugins.

-The final part of the documentation relates to contributing your own code to SeisComP.
+The final part of the documentation relates to :ref:`contributing your own source code <sec_index_developers>` to SeisComP.
 This requires a deeper knowledge of the :ref:`SeisComP data model<api-datamodel-python>` and other details.
 This part also includes guidelines for developers such as